- Purchase the complete Expat Arrivals Mexico Guide (PDF)

 Citizens of the US or Canada generally open an account using US dollars.
 Other nationalities cannot do this, however, although overseas accounts can be accessed via Mexican ATMs.
 Expats who are likely to make international transfers should look up the fees involved as exchange rates may not be in their favour.

 Many bank tellers in Mexico can speak English, but expats should nevertheless make sure to have any Spanish paperwork translated.

 To avoid wasting time queuing in long bank lines, internet banking is a useful tool.
 Most banks offer comprehensive services online and via apps.

-There is a universal ATM network spread out across Mexico and expats will rarely have to search far to find one, but there may be additional withdrawal fees when using an ATM owned by a different bank.
+There is a universal ATM network spread out across Mexico and expats will rarely have to search far to find one, but there may be additional withdrawal fees when using an ATM owned by a different bank to the one expats have an account with.
 It's also important to be mindful of safety issues such as ATM fraud and robbery in the large cities.

 Major international credit cards are accepted at large stores in Mexico.
 Small grocery stores (tiendas) usually only accept cash.